mebeim/aoc/2019/README.md

     return INFINITY
 ```

-And well, there we have it!
-Part 1 is done:
+Now we can just ask `dijkstra()` to find the shortest path from the entrance to
+the exit for us:

 ```python
 min_steps = dijkstra(G, ENTRANCE, EXIT)
 print('Part 1:', min_steps)
 ```

+And there we have it!
+Part 1 completed.

 ### Part 2